not-timid/a1/README.md

    <h1 className="text-3xl font-bold underline">NOT-TIMID</h1>
    ```
 8. You should see that the classes have been applied to the &lt;H1> element
+9. In Terminal, Control-C to stop `npm run dev`

 #### __Notes on trying (and failing) to install Semantic UI__